Useful legal information for those planning to do business with the Country

 Through Law No. 9/2000 – moreover - è the first economic free trade zone on Libyan territory, the Misurata Free Zone (MFZ), was established, which offers a whole series of interesting fiscal incentives, such as the detaxation of profits, customs facilitations, as well as the simplification of administrative procedures for the’start-up of new productive activities, making the country even more attractive to investors.

-Studio Legale de Capoa & Partners, thanks to its more than thirty years of experience in the field of international law as well as the presence of an office of the Firm in the city of Tripoli and the close working relationships it maintains with qualified local professionals and native-speaking in-house associates, can offer interested entrepreneurs a quick, efficient and fully aware of the complexity of the Libyan legal-economic reality.
+de Capoa Law Firm, thanks to its more than thirty years of experience in the field of international law as well as the presence of an office of the Firm in the city of Tripoli and the close working relationships it maintains with qualified local professionals and native-speaking in-house associates, is able to provide those wishing to do business with the country with advicea quick, efficient and fully aware of the complexity of the Libyan legal-economic reality.

 According to the law of the country, a “commercial representative” is defined as one who is allowed to carry out one or more activities as a commercial agency.
 To engage in this activity, registration in the Register of Commercial Agencies is required for a homogeneous product category or series of products.